-Table 3: Harmonization of Other Land Use categories
+Table 3: Harmonization of Other Land Use categories Tuble 5.
+Humbhization of other Lana ose categories

 Other Land Use Categories Definitions/Descriptions Cropland This category includes arable and tillage land, and Agroforestry systems where vegetation falls below the thresholds used for the Forest Land category, consistent with the selection of national definitions.

-Grassland This category includes rangelands and pastureland that is not considered Cropland.
-It also includes systems with vegetation that fall below the threshold u in the Forest Land category and which are not expected to exceed, without hum intervention, the threshold used in the Forest Land category.
-The category includes all Grassland from wild lands to recreational areas as well as agricultural silvo-pastoral systems, subdivided into managed and unmanaged consistent variational definitions.
+Grassland This category includes rangelands and pastureland that is not considered as Cropland.
+It also includes systems with vegetation that fall below the threshold used in the Forest Land category and which are not expected to exceed, without human intervention, the threshold used in the Forest Land category.
+The category also includes all Grassland from wild lands to recreational areas as well as agricultural and silvo-pastoral systems, subdivided into managed and unmanaged consistent with national definitions.
 Wetlands This category includes land that is covered or saturated by water for all or part of the year (e.g., peatland) and that does not fall into the Forest Land, Cropland, Grassland or Settlements categories.
 The category can be subdivided as "managed" and "unmanaged" according to national definitions.
 It includes reservoirs as managed sub-division and natural rivers and lakes as unmanaged sub-divisions.
 Settlements This category includes all developed land, including transportation infrastructure and human settlements of any size, unless they are already included under other categories.
 This should be consistent with the selection of national definitions.
 Other land This category includes bare soil, rock, ice, and all unmanaged land areas that do not fall into any of the other five categories.
 It allows the total of identified land areas to match the national area, where data is available.

 Source: MoCC.
 2020.
-National Forest Monitoring System - Measuring, Reporting and Verification- Final Report.
+National Forest Monitoring System -Measuring, Reporting and Verification- Final Report.